jinzhenmu/F2GAN-Few-Shot-Image-Generation/README.md

 ### Evaluation from three aspects including GAN metrics, low-data classification, and few-shot classification.

-#### Obtaining the generated images based on trained models, the generated images are stored in the path '--experiment_title'
+#### 1. Visualizing the generated images based on trained models, the generated images are stored in the path '--experiment_title'

 **Omniglot generated images**
 ```